luckydonald/pytg/README.md

 This version never got offically released before the telejson fork got replaced by vysheng's native json implementation.

 ## **New in Version 0.3.0**
-Pytg2 got overhauled to version 0.3.0, which will restructure heavily, BUT will decrease the CPU usage to around nothing.
+Pytg (now since V0.4.1 called Pytg again) got overhauled to version 0.3.0, which will restructure heavily, BUT will decrease the CPU usage to around nothing.
 While the old versions need to parse the cli output directly, resuling in easy ways to exploit it, now it is safe, using json internal.
 Without the parsing we don't have to poll for new output ("Hey, got anything yet?
 And yet?
 And yet? ...") but just block until we got new output.